5 Tips to Finally Lose Those Last 5 Pounds

 As you get fitter, old activities that once burned crazy amounts of calories suddenly don't offer the same bang for your buck.
 For example, if walking a mile is no longer as challenging as it used to be, you need to work harder or longer just to reap the same calorie burn, says Matheny.
 (Here's the best workout to overcome a weight-loss plateau, according to science.)

-All of this might sound depressing as you determine how to lose five pounds, but keep in mind: You've already done the bulk of the work making your weight-loss goal a reality.
-To close that gap, all you really need is one of these small, expert-approved strategies for how to lose five pounds the healthy way.
-(And keep in mind, the scale isn't everything.
-Check out these non-scale victories you can use to measure success instead.)
+All of this might sound disheartening as you determine how to lose 5 pounds, but keep in mind: You've already done the bulk of the work making your weight-loss goal a reality.
+To close that gap, all you really need is one of these small, expert-approved strategies for how to lose 5 pounds the healthy way.
+(And keep in mind, the scale isn't everything.)

 Tip #1 for How to Lose 5 Pounds: Lift Weights

 Cardio is great; it may have even helped you get this far in your weight-loss journey.
 (Congrats!)
 But if you keep bypassing the weight rack in favor of the treadmill or elliptical, you'll miss out on the unique weight-loss benefits you can only get from lifting iron.

 "Strength training builds lean muscle, which will bring your metabolism up," says Matheny.